• Skip to primary navigation

 Instructions

 • Prepare homemade pie crust according to recipe instructions.
-As per instructions, prepare, chill, roll out, and arrange into a 9 ½" pie plate (do not bake).
-Return to refrigerator to chill while you prepare pecan pie filling.
+As per instructions, prepare, chill, roll out, and arrange into a 9 ½" pie plate, fluting the edges.
+Pierce all over with a fork and place in the refrigerator to chill while you prepare the filling.

 • Once oven is preheated, line a cookie sheet with parchment paper and scatter pecan halves evenly over the surface.
-Transfer to 350F (175C) preheated oven and toast for 3-5 minutes.
-Remove from oven and allow to cool while you prepare the rest of your pecan pie filling.
+Transfer to 350F (175C) preheated oven and toast for 5-8 minutes, until lightly toasted.
+Remove from oven and allow to cool while you prepare the filling.

 • In a large bowl, whisk your eggs until pale yellow and foamy (about 30 seconds).

-• Add your corn syrup, brown sugar, and vanilla extract, and salt, and whisk until combined.
+• Add brown sugar, corn syrup, and vanilla extract, and salt, and whisk until combined.

 • Add melted, slightly cooled butter and stir well/whisk to combine.

-• Add cooled pecan halves into mixture and stir until until completely coated in syrup mixture.
+• Add cooled pecan halves and stir until until completely coated in syrup mixture.

-• Bake 40-50 minutes or until pie is set (the center should not be jiggly).
-Be sure to check your pie 25 minutes into baking and check periodically after that, if the crust is beginning to brown too quickly, cover your pie with foil to prevent over-browning.
+• Bake 45-55 minutes or until pie is set (very slight jiggle is ok, but set is ideal).
+Be sure to check your pie 35 minutes into baking and check periodically after that; if the crust is beginning to brown too quickly, cover your pie or with foil or a pie shield to prevent over-browning.

 Notes